SamuelSchlesinger/doq/mednem/grammar.md

 A constraining phrase consists of an identifier, potentially being introduced by an introductory particle, and the constraining particle shi /ʃi/.
 After the shi, there is a class which the identifier is a part of.
-There is the empty class, dod /dʌd/, the class of every possible thing, nam /hɐm/, and a class corresponding to every identifier, ni /ni/ [identifier], indicating all of the possible things that identifier could refer to.
+There is the empty class, dod /dʌd/, the class of every possible thing, nam /nɐm/, and a class corresponding to every identifier, ni /ni/ [identifier], indicating all of the possible things that identifier could refer to.
 Classes are similar to adjectives and nouns in English in some ways.
 Essentially, they are ways to group entities which serve both purposes.
-Classes can be unioned with dosh /dɐʃ/, intersected with hash /nɐʃ/, and negated with unye /ɜɲe/.
+Classes can be unioned with dosh /dɐʃ/, intersected with nosh /nɐʃ/, and negated with unye /ɜɲe/.